publishing-api: Publishing API's Model

 user_facing_version- an integer that stores which iteration of a document an edition is.

-content_store- indicates whether an edition is intended for draft, live or no content store.
+content_store- indicates whether an edition is intended for draft, live or no content store (for substituted or superseded editions).

 Documents that have an edition with a "live"